romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 })
 ```

-`in` is for `IN` operator to check if column value is included in a list of values.
+`in` is for the `IN` operator to check if the column value is included in a list of values.

-Takes array of same type as column, or a sub query which returns a list of values, or a raw expression which returns a list.
+Takes an array of the same type as a column, a sub-query that returns a list of values, or a raw expression that returns a list.

 ```ts
 Table.where({